 Winston Churchill once said, “Success is not final, failure is not fatal: it is the courage to continue that counts.”
 Since the beginning of human history, the world has endured and overcome many hardships.
 It is evident that there are adversities and challenges in life that are unavoidable.
-Especially in today’s corporate world, it is difficult to manage and conquer the stress that this modern working culture produces.
-Over the centuries, many psychologists and researchers have theorized ways to overcome these tensions.
-Although there is not a straight answer that resolves these pressures, there are several methods that have been found to reduce and diminish stress.
-In this blog, we will be sharing three of the most popular stress models and how you can apply their methods to improve workplace well-being in your organization.
+Especially in today’s world, it is difficult to manage and conquer the stress that this modern working culture produces.
+Over the years, many have theorized ways to overcome these tensions.
+Although there is not a straight answer that resolves these pressures, there are several methods that have been found to successfully reduce stress.
+In this blog, we will share three of the most popular stress models and how you can apply their methods to improve workplace well-being in your organization.

-This blog may be a bit more “scientific” than others in our Workplace Well-being series.
+This blog may be more “scientific” than others in our Workplace Well-being series.
 However, we firmly believe the best way to prevent stress is to understand stress!

 We hope by providing you with different theories and perspectives on how stress works you’ll be able to better understand your and your team’s own experiences with work-life balance.
 Plus, implementing these well-being and stress management tactics, can help you to better retain talent by creating a healthy workplace people won’t want to leave!

 Stress Model 1: The JD-R Model

 One of the most well-known and commonly used stress models is the Job Demands-Resources (JD-R) model, developed by researchers Arnold Bakker and Evangelia Demerouti in 2006.
 Essentially,

 The JD-R stress model analyzes how the work environment affects well-being and performance.